RonanDrouglazet/HomeHue/README.md

 ##TODO LIST FOR V1

-1. move interval sleep feature and wake up on back side unlike front side (to prevent mobile sleep and allow share of timer status beteen all the web app)
+1. do wake up feature

-2. do wake up feature
+2. create personal conf in a user.json, if first run, allow user to fill his conf, then, add a edit button

-3. create personal conf in a user.json, if first run, allow user to fill his conf, then, add a edit button
+3. add color feature

-4. add color feature
+4. add current server status (and choice ?)